 Section 1: Instructional Design

-Covers the basics of instructional design and contains some prompts for you and your module teaching team to consider
+Section 1, just below, covers the basics of instructional design and contains some prompts for you and your module teaching team to consider

 Section 2: Getting your Module Online